andefined/twitterfarm/README.md

 twitterfarm init
 ```
 ## Create a project
 You can create a project either by using the `--config` flag to load your custom [configuration](config/test.yml) file or by providing indivual flags.
+If succesfully created it will return the project **ID**.
 ```bash
 twitterfarm create --config config/default.yml
 ```
-or
+OR
 ```bash
 twitterfarm create \
     --name "us2016" \